History of the punk subculture: 1980s: further diversification

 Although most of the prominent bands in the genre pre-dated the 1980s by a few years, it was not until the 1980s that journalist Garry Bushell gave the subgenre "Oi!" its name, partly derived from the Cockney Rejects song "Oi!
 Oi!
 Oi!".
 This movement featured bands such as Cock Sparrer, Cockney Rejects, Blitz, and Sham 69.
 Bands sharing the Ramones' bubblegum pop influences formed their own brand of punk, sporting melodic songs and lyrics more often dealing with relationships and simple fun than most punk rock's nihilism and anti-establishment stance.
-These bands, the founders of pop punk, included the Ramones, Buzzcocks, The Rezillos and Generation X.
+These bands, the founders of pop punk, included the Ramones, Buzzcocks, the Rezillos and Generation X.

 As the punk movement began to lose steam, post-punk, new wave, and no wave took up much of the media's attention.
 In the UK, meanwhile, diverse post-punk bands emerged, such as Joy Division, Throbbing Gristle, Gang of Four, Siouxsie and the Banshees & Public Image Ltd, the latter two bands featuring people who were part of the original British punk rock movement.

 Sometime around the beginning of the 1980s, punk underwent a renaissance as the hardcore punk subculture emerged.
 This subculture proved fertile in much the same way as the original punk subculture, producing several new groups.
 These subcultures stand alongside the older subcultures under the punk banner.
 The United States saw the emergence of hardcore punk, which is known for fast, aggressive beats and political lyrics.
-It can be argued, though, that Washington, DC was the site of hardcore punk's first emergence.
+It can be argued, though, that Washington, D.C. was the site of hardcore punk's first emergence.

-Early hardcore bands include Dead Kennedys, Black Flag, Bad Brains, the Descendents, The Replacements, and the Germs, and the movement developed via Minor Threat, the Minutemen, and Hüsker Dü, among others.
-In New York, there was a large hardcore punk movement led by bands such as Agnostic Front, The Cro-Mags, Murphy's Law, Sick of It All, and Gorilla Biscuits.
+Early hardcore bands include Dead Kennedys, Black Flag, Bad Brains, the Descendents, the Replacements, and the Germs, and the movement developed via Minor Threat, the Minutemen, and Hüsker Dü, among others.
+In New York, there was a large hardcore punk movement led by bands such as Agnostic Front, the Cro-Mags, Murphy's Law, Sick of It All, and Gorilla Biscuits.
 Other styles emerged from this new genre including skate punk, emo, and straight edge.